 Current statistics show that hearing loss around the world is on the rise.
-In fact, over the last 30 years in the US alone, the number of people with hearing loss has doubled to an estimated 34 million.
-A more disturbing trend may be that more young people each year are being diagnosed with hearing loss due to reasons such as noise exposure and the increase in personal listening devices.
-Recognizing these trends and sensing the need to “heighten public awareness” about hearing loss and speech disorders, President Ronald Reagan in 1986 officially proclaimed the month of May as Better Hearing and Speech Month in the United States.
+In fact, over the last 30 years in the U.S. alone, the number of people with hearing loss has doubled to an estimated 34 million.
+A more disturbing trend may be that more young people each year are being diagnosed with hearing loss due to reasons such as noise exposure and the increased use of personal listening devices.
+These are just some of the reasons that we at Advanced Affordable Hearing have made it our mission to help people hear better, and for a lower price.

-- Reduces Tinnitus - Tinnitus is the official term for what most people call “ringing in the ears” It can often be an effect from the trauma we encountered that caused our hearing loss.
-The loud noise exposure either brief or long term not only wears out the fine inner ear hair cells which causes hearing loss but can also cause a ringing sensation in our ears due to a lack of stimulation to the nerves that used to carry the sound information up to the brain.
-Studies have shown that bilateral amplification as provided by wearing two hearing aids can reduce or eliminate tinnitus.
-The same results were not found when a patient was using just one hearing aid.
+- Reduces Tinnitus - Tinnitus is the official term for what most people call “ringing in the ears.”
+It can often be an effect from the trauma caused one's hearing loss.
+The loud noise exposure, either brief or long term, can do two things: It wears out the fine inner ear hair cells, which causes hearing loss, but it also cause a ringing sensation due to a lack of stimulation to the nerves that used to carry the sound information up to the brain.
+Studies have shown that bilateral amplification, as provided by wearing two hearing aids, can reduce or eliminate tinnitus; however, the same results were not found when an indnividual was using just one hearing aid.

-- Improved Clarity - With only one hearing aid an individual may have things louder on one side but it does not always bring back the clarity and understanding of speech that they were expecting.
+- Improved Clarity - With only one hearing aid, an individual may hear things louder on one side, but it does not always bring back the clarity and understanding of speech that he or she was expecting.
 Research has shown that there is a 5 percent increase in speech perception when using bilateral amplification versus unilateral.
-In addition, bilateral amplification provided brightness, clarity, fullness, loudness, nearness, smoothness, fullness, spaciousness where unilateral amplification could not.
+In addition, bilateral amplification provided brightness, clarity, fullness, loudness, nearness, smoothness, fullness, and spaciousness where unilateral amplification could not.

 - Improved Localization Ability - Localization is our ability to identify the direction a sound is coming from, or the location of a sound source.
 It is important to be able to identify where someone is when they are talking to us.
-If we are unable to locate them our brain has a difficult time focusing on what they are saying to us.
-The brain determines where a sound is coming from on the basis of 3 factors - the relative time in which the sound arrives at each ear, the relative difference in loudness at the two ears, and the relative difference in the pitch of the sound at the two ears.
-When there is a large difference in hearing between two ears (as might occur when a person with similar hearing in both ears only wears one hearing aid) the brain cannot make use of these subtle relative differences and their ability to locate sounds may suffer.
+If we are unable to locate them, our brain has a difficult time focusing on what they are saying to us.
+The brain determines where a sound is coming from on the basis of 3 factors: 1) the relative time in which the sound arrives at each ear, 2) the relative difference in loudness at the two ears, and 3) the relative difference in the pitch of the sound at the two ears.
+When there is a large difference in hearing between two ears (as might occur when a person with similar hearing in both ears only wears one hearing aid), the brain cannot make use of these subtle relative differences and their ability to locate sounds may suffer.

 - Cushioning of sound - If you are only wearing one hearing aid, this device has to pick up sudden loud noises on its own.
 Binaural hearing aid wearers are required to have the volume set lower than those who only wear one device, which allows for a higher tolerance of loud sounds.

-- Satisfaction - Hearing aids may take a few days or weeks to get used to, but patients will often have higher satisfaction ratings if they use two hearing aids instead of one.
+- Satisfaction - Hearing aids may take a few days or weeks to get used to, but individuals will often have higher satisfaction ratings if they use two hearing aids instead of one.